joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-02-family-devos-luke.md

 ## Christ is Lord of Vocation

 Luke 5:27-28 After this he went out and saw a tax collector named Levi, sitting at the tax booth.
-And he said to him, “Follow me.”
-28 And leaving everything, he rose and followed him.
+And he said to him, “Follow me.”<sup><sup> 28 </sup></sup>And leaving everything, he rose and followed him.

 *What is success?
 What is happiness?*